Viscoelasticity of suspension of red blood cells under oscillatory shear flow: Results

 \subsection{Effect of the viscosity ratio}

 Next, we investigate the effect of the viscosity ratio $\lambda$ (= 0.1, 1, 5 and 10) on the system viscoelasticity for relatively low and high frequencies $f_{in}$ (= 0.05 and 0.5).
-The behavior of $\langle a_{max} \rangle/a_0$ and $\langle \theta \rangle/\upi$ as a function of $\lambda$ is reported in figures~\ref{fig:effect_lam}($a$) and \ref{fig:effect_lam}($b$). $\langle a_{max} \rangle/a_0$ slightly increases with $\lambda$, similarly to what found in steady shear flows.
-The mean deformation of individual RBCs progressively increases with $f_{in}$, with only a slight increase at low $f_{in}$ (= 0.05), and a more significant one for $f_{in}$= 0.5, when comparing with the case of steady shear flow (figure~\ref{fig:effect_lam}$a$).
-On the other hand, $\langle \theta \rangle/\upi$ decreases under oscillatory shear flow, with no significant differences in the mean values for the different $\lambda$ considered (figure~\ref{fig:effect_lam}$b$).
-When the shear frequency is small ($f_{in}$ = 0.05), the RBCs are able to attain a similar orientation (i.e., small standard deviations of $\langle \theta \rangle/\upi$), while when the shear frequency is large ($f_{in}$ = 0.5), the ordered orientation is disrupted, as shown by the large value of standard deviations in figure~\ref{fig:effect_lam}$b$.
-This is consistent with the observations from the data for $\lambda$ = 5 discussed above, cf.\ figure~\ref{fig:hct04ca005lam5}($b$).
+The behavior of $\langle a_{max} \rangle/a_0$ and $\langle \theta \rangle/\pi$ as a function of $\lambda$ is reported in Figs.~\ref{fig:effect_lam}(a) and \ref{fig:effect_lam}(b).
+The mean deformation of individual RBCs progressively increases with $\lambda$, with only a slight increase at low $f_{in}$ (= 0.05), and a more significant one for $f_{in}$= 0.5, when comparing with the case of steady shear flow (Fig.~\ref{fig:effect_lam}a).

+The average cell orientation $\langle \theta \rangle/\pi$ decreases under oscillatory shear flow, with no significant differences in the mean values for the different $\lambda$ considered (Fig.~\ref{fig:effect_lam}b).
+When the shear frequency is small ($f_{in}$ = 0.05), the RBCs are able to attain a similar orientation (i.e., small standard deviations of $\langle \theta \rangle/\pi$), while when the shear frequency is large ($f_{in}$ = 0.5), the ordered orientation is disrupted, as shown by the large value of standard deviations in Fig.~\ref{fig:effect_lam}(b).
+This is consistent with the observations from the data for $\lambda$ = 5 discussed above, cf.\ Fig.~\ref{fig:hct04ca005lam5}(b).